Health Resources

 Causes of Urticaria

-Acute urticaria is most commonly triggered viral infections and can also arise from food or drug allergies.
-Physical factors like cold, pressure, sweat or sunlight are rare causes.
+Acute urticaria is most commonly triggered by an infection, either viral or bacterial.
+It can also arise from food or drug allergies.
+Physical factors, such as cold, pressure, sweat, or sunlight, are rare causes.

 Diagnosis And Treatment Options For Urticaria

-Typically, tests are not required, but some children might require skin or blood tests if a trigger or underlying illness is suspected.
+Typically, tests are not required, but some children may require skin or blood tests if a trigger or underlying illness is suspected.
+As the appearance of urticaria may be similar despite all underlying causes, a thorough history of the timeline and pattern of exposure is most informative in guiding test selection, especially in cases of chronic urticaria.

-Antihistamines are the preferred treatment, aimed at alleviating itchiness.
+Antihistamines are the preferred treatment for alleviating itchiness.
 Non-sedating antihistamines are first-line medications, reducing the number and frequency of urticarial flare-ups.
-Sedating antihistamines, useful at bedtime, may cause drowsiness; they are often combined with a non-sedating type during the day.
+Sedating antihistamines are helpful at bedtime as they may cause drowsiness; they are often combined with a non-sedating type during the day.
 Steroids like prednisolone are generally not recommended.

 Consult a doctor for an accurate diagnosis before starting any medication.